How to Safely Detox from Marijuana

 Step Three: Reduce Your Stresses

 One of the most difficult parts of marijuana detox is feeling anxious or stressed due to the body missing the calming effects of the drug.
-This can be eased by reducing the stresses in your life; you should consider taking some time off of work or school or limiting the projects you take on for a while in order to put your health first and focus on your detox.
-The more stresses you add to your life, the more intense your withdrawal symptoms will feel and the more you will want to return to using marijuana.
+This can be eased by reducing the stresses in your life; you should consider taking some time off from work or school or limit your commitments and responsibilities while you put your health first and focus on your detox.

 Find a detox center that will help you overcome marijuana dependence for good!